Damion Cook

-Damion Lamar Cook (April 16, 1979 – June 26, 2015) was an American football guard.
+Damion Lamar Cook (April 16, 1979 – June 26, 2015) was an American professional football guard.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2001.
 He played college football at Bethune–Cookman.

 Cook was also a member of the Chicago Bears, Miami Dolphins, Detroit Lions, Cleveland Browns, Hamilton Tiger-Cats and Omaha Nighthawks.

 Cook made an appearance on Episode 5 of the 2001 Ravens Hard Knocks, remembered for his performance in the rookie talent show.

-Cook died from a heart attack on June 26, 2015 at the age of 36.
+Cook died from a heart attack on June 26, 2015, at the age of 36.